jjiantong/FastPGM/docs/Notes of Reading Weka Source Code.md

 ## Smoothing on Parameter Learning

 Greatly improves the performance.
 I have done experiments on multiple datasets to verify that.

 ## Store Counts of Data Occurrence Instead of Storing Probability Directly

 Store the counts for each value.
-When the model needs the probability, it can just divide the count by the sum of counts.
+When the probability is needed, it can be obtained by dividing the count by the sum of counts.

-An advantage is that the model can update the parameter when there are more data coming in.
-It can just add the corresponding counts then the model is updated.
+An advantage is that the model can update the parameter whenever there are more data coming in.
+It can just add the corresponding counts and then the model is updated.
 If the model stores the probability directly, it will be hard to update the parameter.